 Cons

-- Poor performance from switching between databases
+- Can experience poor performance from switching between multiple databases

 - Difficult to write code to context switch between customers/brands